GageGotya/Python-Projects/README.md

 # 🐍 Python Projects

-A collection of my Python work—from early coursework and scripting exercises to more advanced tools focused on automation, networking, and cybersecurity.
+A collection of my Python work, from early coursework and scripting exercises to more advanced tools focused on automation, networking, and cybersecurity.

 ---